a-wen0975/Skills-Lab-6-7/README.md

 We chose this license because we want to share our program with others and provide a foundation, without any charge.
 In writing the license, we thought about making it clear and concise so that it's easy to understand and has no room for confusion.

-The license can be installed for free in any software and it prohibits people from selling the codes.
+The license can be installed for free in any software and people are prohibited from selling the codes.

-The code of conduct aligns with our values such as it states that people should respect others.
-It list behaviors that are not accepted.
+The code of conduct aligns with our values such as people should respect others.
+It list behaviors that people should and should not follow.
+For example, an unacceptable behavior is to making slight changes to someone's code and taking credit for it.